 An emerging area of research for aquatic contamination is the study of pharmaceuticals and personal care products (PPCPs).
 Pharmaceuticals (used to treat or prevent disease) and personal care products (used to improve the quality of daily life such as moisturizers and shampoos) are being found in freshwater systems worldwide due to landfill leaching and wastewater treatment facilities.
 Wastewater treatment facilities are not designed to remove all PPCPs.
 The effects of many PPCPs on aquatic life is still relatively unknown.
 A study conducted at the University of Wisconsin-Milwaukee’s School of Freshwater Sciences revealed that metformin, a commonly prescribed diabetes medication, has been shown to cause intersex in fish – a male fish that produce eggs.
 This research has motivated the City of Milwaukee to create a Medical Disposal and Collection Program, which encourages residents to properly dispose of unused, unwanted, or old medications to protect the environment.

 Swimming at beaches with poor water quality can make people ill, therefore beaches with contamination are closed to keep people safe.
 In 1999, the City of Milwaukee received a grant from the EPA to increase the monitoring of recreational beaches to protect people from swimming in contaminated water.
 While the nearly daily monitoring revealed that some Milwaukee beaches were contaminated, they did not reveal the source of the contamination.
 Understanding the source of contamination is critical to improve water quality.
 Researchers from the University of Milwaukee’s School of Freshwater Sciences found multiple sources of contamination, which led to solutions in the form of mitigation tactics.
-Stormwater outfalls were relocated, green infrastructure was added to prevent runoff from entering the beach, and educational signage displaying messages such as “Please Do Not Feed the Birds” were implemented, as it was found that fecal pollution from bird waste was a large contaminate.
+Stormwater outfalls were relocated, green infrastructure was added to prevent runoff from entering the beach, and educational signage displaying messages such as “Please Do Not Feed the Birds” was implemented, as it was found that fecal pollution from bird waste was a large contaminate.